-Notify, via email, their Record Specialist that Re-evaluation Process docs are ready for review and confirm that the Consent to Evaluate has been uploaded to the Referral Attachment Tab AND the Attached Docs in the Evaluation Process
+- Notify, via email, their record technician that Re-evaluation Process docs are ready for review and confirm that the Consent to Evaluate has been uploaded to the Attached Docs in the Evaluation Process. - Send the original copy of the signed Consent to Evaluate to your record technician via In-District Mail.